doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 title: Rendering Webforms
 ---

-You can render your webforms to web pages to explore your application from your browser.
+You can render your webforms to web pages to use your application in the browser.

 ## Configuration

 The rendering engine communicates with the 4D Web Server using REST Requests.

 The following options must be set:

 * The **Settings** > **Expose as REST server** option must be activated
-* The web server of the 4D project must be running.
+* The web server of the 4D project must be running

 > You can configure The web server's IP and HTTP/HTTPS ports in **Settings** > **Configuration**.